Jimmy Governor: Manhunt

-On July 29 a Chinaman’s hut was robbed near Gulgong and the following day the Governors were seen at Two-mile Flat (12 miles from Gulgong on the Wellington road).
-Later the brothers were camped near the village of Yamble when a party of pursuers surprised them while they were preparing a meal.
-The tracks of the fugitives were lost at the Cudgegong River near Goolma, west of Gulgong, and for about a week no information of their whereabouts was obtained.
+On July 29, a Chinaman's hut was robbed near Gulgong.
+The following day, the Governors were seen at Two Mile Flat, twelve miles from Gulgong.
+Later they were camped near the village of Yamble when a party of pursuers surprised them while they were preparing a meal.
+The tracks of the fugitives were lost at the Cudgegong River near Goolma, and for about a week no information of their whereabouts was obtained.
 By this time large numbers of police and civilian volunteers had joined the search, including six black trackers from Queensland under the charge of Sub-inspector Galbraith of Ipswich.

-Over the next three months the two Governor brothers, styling themselves bushrangers, carried on a series of break-ins, robberies, and assaults.
+Over the next three months the Governor brothers, styling themselves bushrangers, carried on a series of break-ins, robberies and assaults.
 They showed great skill, ingenuity and bush craft in eluding their pursuers.
 The manhunt that got underway to capture them was reputedly Australia's largest, estimated to have involved over 200 police and trackers and about 2,000 armed civilian volunteers.

 The reward was increased on 25 September 1900 to £1,000 each.
 As the brothers outwitted and even taunted the police and trackers hunting them, public pressure grew for the police to capture them.
-The government instituted a process on 2 October 1900 to proclaim the Governor brothers outlaws so that, when they failed to appear at a police station by the afternoon of 16 October 1900, they became outlaws, who could legally be shot and killed on sight.
+The government instituted a process on 2 October 1900 to proclaim the brothers outlaws so that, when they failed to appear at a police station by the afternoon of 16 October 1900, they could legally be shot and killed on sight.
 They were proclaimed outlaws on 23 October 1900, the last persons to be so declared in New South Wales.

-On Friday October 12 Constable Richard Harris and Tracker Landsborough were occupying the hut of a selector named O'Doherty, three miles from Yarras (west of Wauchope) at the junction of the Hastings River and Lahey's Creek.
-At about four o'clock in the afternoon they heard movements outside and then saw a rifle flash as Constable Harris was hit in the hip by a bullet fired through an opening between the slabs.
+On Friday 12 October, Constable Richard Harris, a Sydney police officer stationed at Ashfield, and a tracker named Landsborough were occupying the hut of a selector named O'Doherty, three miles from Yarras at the junction of the Hastings River and Lahey's Creek.
+At about four o'clock in the afternoon, they heard movements outside and then saw a rifle flash as Harris was hit in the hip by a bullet fired through an opening between the slabs.
 The bullet passed through his flesh and struck the wall of the hut.
-Harris and the tracker rushed outside and saw Jimmy and Joe Governor running towards the creek "and dodging from tree to tree".
-Shots were exchanged and Harris claimed to have hit Jimmy Governor.
-Harris bandaged his wound and walked to a nearby selection from where he was taken to Port Macquarie for medical treatment.
-Constable Harris was a member of the Sydney police force and had been stationed at Ashfield when he volunteered to go in pursuit of the Governors.
+Harris and Landsborough rushed outside and saw the brothers running towards the creek "and dodging from tree to tree".
+Shots were exchanged and Harris claimed to have hit Jimmy.
+Harris bandaged his wound and walked to a nearby selection, from where he was taken to Port Macquarie for medical treatment.